π Contribute Benchmark#

 : Evaluation metrics for the benchmark testfew_shot_num

-: Number of samples for In Context Learning evaluationtrain_split
+: Number of In Context Learning samples for evaluationtrain_split

 Create